ChristianMarzahl/CarND-Behavioral-Cloning-P3/writeup_template.md

 | dense_2 (Dense)         |     (None, 1)            |     513   |   |

 #### 2. Overfitting

 The model contains dropout layers in order to reduce overfitting.

 The model was trained and validated on different image generator configurations.
-If the Train argument is passed the images will be agumented in the Validation mode not.
+If the Train argument is passed the images will be augmented, in the Validation mode not.
 That was used to ensure that the model was not overfitting.

 ```python
         train_generator = ImageDataGenerator(lines,ImageDataGeneratorMode.Train)